-The total outstanding loans, other credit accommodations and guarantees to each of the Bank's RP shall be limited to the amount approved by the BOD/RPTC/RPTMC which shall not be more than twenty five percent (25%) of the Bank's net worth: provided, the total outstanding loans, other credit accommodations and guarantees to each of the Bank's DOSRI shall be at all times limited to their individual ceiling as provided for under Sec. x330 of the MORB (i.e. equivalent to their respective unencumbered deposits and book value of their paid-in capital contribution in the Bank: Provided, however, that unsecured loans, other credit accommodations and guarantees to each of their respective total loans, other credit accommodations and guarantees to each of the Bank's DOSRI shall not exceed thirty percent (30%) of their respective total loans, other credit accommodations and guarantees.)
+The total outstanding loans, other credit accommodations and guarantees to each of the Bank's RP shall be limited to the amount approved by the BOD/RPTC/RPTMC which shall not be more than twenty five percent (25%) of the Bank's net worth: provided, the total outstanding loans, other credit accommodations and guarantees to each of the Bank's DOSRI shall be at all times limited to their individual ceiling as provided for under Sec. x330 of the MORB (i.e. equivalent to their respective unencumbered deposits and book value of their paid-in capital contribution in the Bank: Provided, however, that unsecured loans, other credit accommodations and guarantees to each of the Bank's DOSRI shall not exceed thirty percent (30%) of their respective total loans, other credit accommodations and guarantees.)